mrsonne/hubit/README.md

 hubit component, but the component could just as well wrap a C library, request data from a web server or use an installed Python package.
 The examples are summarized below.

 * `examples/car`.
 This examples encompass the two car models shown above.
+The example also illustrates the use of model-level caching and worker-level caching.
 * `examples/wall`.
 This example illustrates heat flow calculations and cost calculations for a wall with two segments.
 Each wall segment has multiple wall layers that consist of different materials.
 The example demonstrates model rendering (`run_render.py`), simple queries (`run_queries.py`) with model level caching, reusing previously calculated results `run_precompute.py`, setting results manually (`run_set_results.py`) and input parameter sweeps (`run_sweep.py`).
 Most of the wall examples run with or without multi-processing.

 To run, for example, the car example execute